- Ask the challengers

 Rules of the Challenge

-In the context of this competition, the following personal data about the participants will be collected and processed: name, address, date of birth, email address, telephone number and possibly Linkedin profile.
-The organizers’ servers will automatically save specific data such as: adress, date and time.
-Personal data are collected and processed for the following uses:
+The challenge runs on a secure platform managed by EDITx.
+The following personal data about the participants will be collected by EDITx: first name, last name, address, date of birth, email address, telephone number and Linkedin profile (if present).
+Personal data are used for the following purposes:

-EDITx shares the personal information (Last Name, First Name, Mobile and Email) of the participants with and only with the Owner of the challenge (Cisco & ECAM) and with any governmental agency or Authority (in Belgium, Luxembourg or Nederland) or authority at their request (in case of irregularities).
+EDITx shares the personal information (last name, first name, mobile and email) of the participants with, and only with Cognizant and the members of the jury, and any governmental agency or authority in Germany, should they request it (in case of irregularities).

-- Taking any action in violation of the copyrights/IP that belong to the Authors of the questions (Professors of the ECAM Engineering School & EDITx IT Educators Community)
+- Taking any action in violation of the copyrights/IP that belong to the authors of the questions, the members of the Jury, and the EDITx IT educators community.

-- Having multiple profiles while participating to the challenge
+- Having multiple profiles while participating in the challenge.